tiszalab/scampiman/README.md

 # scampiman
-A pipeline to align and summarize tiled amplicon coverage (of a virus, probably) from raw sequences
+A pipeline to align and summarize tiled amplicon coverage (of a virus, probably) from raw sequences.

 **Requires: Reads, Reference Genome(s), Primer `.bed` File**